 I have a 1980s Franchi SPAS-12 in my personal collection that was adequate to arm the Terminator.
 The gun’s striking good looks landed it parts in films like “Jurassic Park,” “RoboCop,” “The Matrix” and many others.
 When first I took my Terminator shotgun out to the range, however, I came to appreciate that you have to be a cybernetically enhanced cyborg to run the thing.
 By contrast, the IWI Tavor TS12 is pure, 100-percent combat implement.

 Once you take its measure, the operating cycle becomes intuitive.
 The gun’s short-stroke gas piston operating system is scaled up from such weapons as the SCAR16, G36 and Tavor SAR/X95, so it runs like a scalded ape.
 The gun’s bulk does indeed mean that it is not concealable.
 However, for home defense or law enforcement applications, the size actually helps keep the weapon controllable.

 The landscape is awash in 12-gauge shotguns.
 Most of today’s examples are variations on the Remington 870 or 1100 simply encased in different trappings.
 By contrast, IWI designed the TS12 from the ground up to blow absolutely massive holes in stuff very rapidly.
 Against water-filled milk jugs, the TS12 will reliably put a grin on your face.
 When unleashed against softer stuff in defense of the home or family, the TS12 would be breathtakingly effective.
 As it sits in the gun box, it looks just like something wielded by Johnny Rico’s mobile infantry.
-For more information, please visit IWI.US.
+For even more info, please visit IWI.US.